Picture a tropical island off the coast of the United States:

 Do you know what island I’m talking about?
 Your answer may be based on your geography, but I’m betting you’re thinking about Hawaii.

 I was describing Puerto Rico.
-Interestingly enough, both islands offer all the amenities I've mentioned yet Hawaii has a memorable tourism brand and is almost invisible.
-This difference between the two islands' tourism business is a perfect example of my branding theory that consumers don't buy what you do; .
+Interestingly enough, both islands offer all the amenities I’ve mentioned yet has a memorable brand and Puerto Rico is almost invisible.
+This difference between the two islands’ tourism business is a perfect example of my branding theory that consumers don’t buy what you do; they buy who you are.

 Needless to say, there are lots of reasons why Hawaii’s image is so much stronger than Puerto Rico’s and many of these reasons are things that Hawaii did right.
 But one of the biggest culprits is something that Puerto Rico does wrong: The machinations of its political system.